17 October Revolution: Sixth week: 22–28 November

 Lebanon's 76th Independence Day was celebrated on 22 November 2019 with the nation's first-ever civil parade, which was organized by civil society groups in Beirut's Martyr's Square.
-An invite-only private military parade had been held in the early morning by the Lebanese government, and the civil parade was intended as a rebuke against the government organized by the "true Lebanese": the parade had "batallions" representing different groups from Lebanese society, including cooks, schoolteachers, retired military personnel, pharmacists, engineers, women's rights activists, bankers, athletes, performance artists and more.
+An invite-only private military parade had been held in the early morning by the Lebanese government, and the civil parade was intended as a rebuke against the government organized by the "true Lebanese": the parade had "battalions" representing different groups from Lebanese society, including cooks, schoolteachers, retired military personnel, pharmacists, engineers, women's rights activists, bankers, athletes, performance artists and more.
 The civil parade coincided with a program of festival activities organized by independent groups, which included dancing and heat lantern lighting.
 Marches were held across the Beirut region in the morning, all arriving to the civil parade in central Beirut.

 On 23 November, five youths, including children aged 12 and 15, were detained by Lebanese military intelligence after taking down a banner that supported the Free Patriotic Movement, which is the party of President Aoun.
 Their detention was reported to the media by their families, and the children were released past midnight after the intervention of volunteer lawyers.

 A protest was held on 24 November outside the United States embassy in Lebanon to express opposition to U.S. interference in Lebanon.
 The protest came after Hezbollah accused the United States in meddling with and delaying the formation of a new cabinet, and after comments made by U.S. ambassador Jeffrey Feltman in which he said that "reactions to [Hezbollah] by Lebanese leaders and institutions fortunately coincide with U.S. interests".
 Around noon, another protest was held across the Lebanese coastline to draw attention to the high level of environmental pollution in Lebanon.
 Right before midnight, pro-government Hezbollah and Amal Movement supporters violently clashed with protesters in the "Ring" bridge and Jal el Dib areas, demanding an end to road blocks imposed by protesters.
 This came after protesters apparently physically assaulted two people after suspecting them of being Hezbollah supporters.
 The Hezbollah/Amal supporters burned civil society tents, trashed cars, and caused damage to public and private property.
 The Lebanese army intervened with tear gas and flash grenades hours later, dispersing one of the most violent evenings since the beginning of the protests.